Caterina and Ana

 Caterina Dellabona and Ana Pessoa sat next to a piano

-Caterina is a student on our MA Music Therapy.
+Caterina is a student on our MA Music Therapy degree.
 As part of the course she attended a clinical placement under the supervision of Ana at Hollanden Park Hospital, further developing the skills she learned on the course with real-world practice and patients.

 Tell us a little about who you are and your roles on the placement